-The Electronic Levy (E-Levy) has been passed and has currently started.
-Here are some Frequently Asked Questions (FAQs) on the E-Levy.
+The Electronic Levy (E-Levy) bill has been passed and is currently in operation.
+Here are some Frequently Asked Questions (FAQs) about the E-Levy.

 This FAQs consist of Questions and answers on the Electronic Transactions Levy (e-Levy) which seeks to clarify certain details in the heads of many who might find it difficult to understand some details related to the newly implemented tax.